Pattanathil Sundaran: Plot

-They both rent a home and move to Thiruvananthapuram.
-Sundaresan does all sort of foul plays to get her fired from her job so that they can go back home.
+They both rent a home in Thiruvananthapuram.
+Sundaresan does all sorts of foul plays to get her fired from her job so that they can go home.
 Finally, he steals a confidential file that Radhamani was responsible for.
-He does this with the help of a clerk in her office, who also owns the house that the couple are renting.
-Radhamani is humiliated at the office, and attempts suicide.
+He does this with the help of a clerk at her office, who also owns the house the couple is renting.
+Radhamani is humiliated at the office and attempts suicide.
 She is hospitalized, and Sundaresan confesses the truth to her boss.
-Radhamani decides to break up the relation.
+Radhamani decides to break up the relationship.

 Later, Sundaresan learns that Radhamani is pregnant.
-However, his every attempt to heal the breakup and to see her fails.
+However, all his attempts to heal the breakup and to see her fail.
 Sundaresan decides that he will join the evening college and take graduation.
 He works hard in his studies, earns his degree, and also takes a job as a bus conductor in KSRTC.
-Radhamani gives birth during that time, and she decides to forgive her husband, and the couple reunites.
+Radhamani gives birth during that time, decides to forgive her husband, and the couple reunites.